netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 ## Prefixes and IP Ranges
 IP subnets are defined within an aggregate. **Prefixes** extend the hierarchy by nesting within one another.
 (For example, 192.168.123.0/24 will appear within 192.168.0.0/16.)
 Each prefix can be assigned a functional role as well as an operational status.

-**IP Range** - are arbitrary ranges of individual IP addresses within a prefix, all sharing the same mask.
+**IP Range** - these are are arbitrary ranges of individual IP addresses within a prefix, all sharing the same mask.
 Ranges are commonly affiliated with DHCP scopes, but can be used for any similar purpose.

 Our fictional organization will be using a 'SuperNet' Prefix of **192.168.0.0/22** for the planned new office site in Brisbane, and this will be further divided into smaller, individual prefixes.
-When populating NetBox with this data we will request the next available prefixes based on prefix length requirements.
+When populating NetBox with this data the Ansible playbook will request the next available prefix based on prefix length requirements.

 ## IP Addresses
 These are individual IP addresses along with their subnet mask, that are automatically arranged beneath their parent prefixes.